 Here are some emotional/spiritual topics that need to be discussed:

-• Where he/she would like to die, if there’s a choice.
+- Where would the person would like to die, if there’s a choice?

-• Who he/she wants to come see him/her near the end.
+- Who they want to come see them near the end.

-• Is there anyone he/she really doesn’t want as a visitor?
+- Is there anyone the person really doesn’t want as a visitor?

-• Is there anything he/she needs/wants to say that he/she will be sorry if, on his/her deathbed, still hasn’t been said?
+- Is there anything the person needs/wants to say that they will be sorry if it still hasn’t been said?

-• Reassure the care receiver that he/she will not die alone or in great pain.
+- Reassure the care receiver that they will not die alone or in great pain.

-• Discuss what his/her life has meant to others.
+- Discuss what their life has meant to others.

-• Encourage him/her to talk about personal achievements.
+- Encourage them to talk about personal achievements.

 Healthcare and activities related to the end of life may be confusing and overwhelming, creating conflicting thoughts and emotions for the caregiver and other family members.